Chrysanthemum Tea Benefits, Uses, And Side Effects

 In Korea, chrysanthemum flowers are preserved in honey for three to four weeks.
 Then, these preserved flowers are used to prepare the tea.

-Chrysanthemums have a persistent flavor that allows them to be used for up to three batches of tea.
+Chrysanthemums have a persistent flavor that can always tempt you to over-indulge.
 However, drinking excess chrysanthemum tea may pose certain health risks.
 Continue reading to know them.

 Possible Side Effects And Allergies Of Chrysanthemum Tea